lhelms2/howto_rtd/docs/source/quick_rst.rst

   - This is the second bullet
   - This is the last bullet

+  A new paragraph.

 This is a bullet list:

 - This is the first bullet
 - This is the second bullet
 - This is the last bullet

+A new paragraph.

 .. _numbered:

 Numbered Lists
 ~~~~~~~~~~~~~~~~

-Numbered lists can be created by manually numbering each item (1, 2, 3, ...) or through automatic numbering using #.
+Numbered lists are created by manually numbering each item (1, 2, 3, ...) or through automatic numbering using #.

 Same as a bullet list, there must be a blank line before the first item and after the last item.